-95 Stephen Wong, supra note 93.
+94 See Stephen Wong, supra note 92.
+95 See id.

-97 Id. (stating that test takers are able to send questions out to the gang members who then provide answers within minutes to the test-takers).
+96 See id. (stating that test takers are able to send questions out to the gang members who then provide answers within minutes to the test-takers).

-99 Id. (noting that these government officials included the vice magistrate for education, the vice county magistrate, and several police officers).
+98 See id. (noting that these government officials included the vice magistrate for education, the vice county magistrate, and several police officers).

-Larson, supra note 88.
+100 See Larson, supra note 87.

-102 Bartlett & Fischer, supra note 38.
+101 See Bartlett & Fischer, supra note 37.

-103 See id.; citing Tom Melcher, White Paper, Busted: The top 5 ways that Chinese students cheat on their undergraduate applications to American schools (and what schools can do about it), (May 2010) at 4.
-Zinch China is one of the largest consulting companies that advises colleges and universities China and assists with recruiting Chinese students).
+102 See id.; citing Tom Melcher, White Paper, Busted: The top 5 ways that Chinese students cheat on their undergraduate applications to American schools (and what schools can do about it), (May 2010) at 4.
+(Zinch China is one of the largest consulting companies that advises colleges and universities China and assists with recruiting Chinese students).